kushaldas/retask/docs/user/tutorials.rst

 In the above example we see two newly introduced methods :class:`~retask.queue.Queue`.
-:func:`~retask.queue.wait` is a blocking call to wait for a new task in the queue.
-This is the preferred method over polling using :func:`~retask.queue.dequeue`.
+:func:`~retask.queue.Queue.wait` is a blocking call to wait for a new task in the queue.
+This is the preferred method over polling using :func:`~retask.queue.Queue.dequeue`.